php-mysqlHow to store a BLOB in a MySQL database using PHP?

 - How to write an update query in MySQL using PHP?

-- How to list tables in PHP MySQL?
+- How to join tables with PHP and MySQL?

 See more codes...